DermaSeer/DermaSeer-classification-model/README.md

 The model is trained for a maximum of **50 epochs**, using the **train_generator** for training and **val_generator** for validation.
 The model’s progress is tracked, and its performance is evaluated on unseen data using the **test_generator**.

 ### 5. **Pretrained Model**
-The base model, **MobileNetV2**, is pretrained on **ImageNet**, a large-scale image dataset.
+The base model, **MobileNet**, is pretrained on **ImageNet**, a large-scale image dataset.
 This provides a strong foundation for transfer learning, where the model leverages features such as edges, textures, and patterns learned from the ImageNet dataset to perform well on the acne type classification task.

 By using a pretrained model, we can save computational resources and training time, as the model has already learned general features that can be fine-tuned for the specific acne classification task.